 THIS IS A STORY OF GOD’S LOVE CHASE AFTER THE BROKEN, REJECTED, CAST OFF AND FORLORN.

 This story is of the true meaning of love "to whosoever will come", and my testimony of restoration.
-I know that Jesus came to heal the broken hearted because He healed mine.
+I know that Jesus came to heal the broken hearted.

 Healing love always thinks the best, loves the best and rejoices when truth wins out.
 1 Corinthians 13th chapter.

-God taught me about the true meaning of unconditional love in 25 years of God's love chase after the alcoholic, my School of the Spirit.
-I was Born Again, in the marriage of my youth that was fraught with heartache and abuse.
-God equipped and empowered me with compassion and authority against evil for the rejected, the cast-off, and the abused.
+God taught me about love in 25 years of God's love chase after the alcoholic, in the marriage of my youth that was fraught with heartache and abuse.
+God equipped and empowered me with compassion and authority.

 I was raised in a Catholic home that believed marriage is until death do us part, my parents were married 72 years.
 I had a loving, childhood full of adventure fostered by my dad, Troy Madden, who was a popular Seattle Fire Chief, 2nd in line to the Chief of Seattle.
 Dad brought Medic One to Seattle.
 He ran into burning buildings.
 Mom was a stay-at-home mom from a Belgium immigrant family who homesteaded in Ketchikan, Alaska.
 We spent summers and weekends at a primitive cabin on one of 172 islands in the San Juan Islands in NW Washington State, with no electricity, or indoor plumbing.
 We heated with wood, had an outhouse and a hand pumped 20 ft. well I galloped big race horses on the beaches, boated and clammed and fished and played Hide and Seek in the woods after dark.